wso2-attic/kubernetes-artifacts/wso2is-km/README.md

   3. Copy  [`kernel patch0005`](http://product-dist.wso2.com/downloads/carbon/4.4.1/patch0005/WSO2-CARBON-PATCH-4.4.1-0005.zip) to `PUPPET_HOME/modules/wso2is_km/files/patches/repository/components/patches` folder.
   3. Copy the JDK [`jdk-7u80-linux-x64.tar.gz`](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) to `PUPPET_HOME/modules/wso2base/files` location.
   4. Copy the [`mysql-connector-java-5.1.36-bin.jar`](http://mvnrepository.com/artifact/mysql/mysql-connector-java/5.1.36) file to `PUPPET_HOME/modules/wso2is_km/files/configs/repository/components/lib` location.
-  5. Rename the WSO2 Identity Server 5.1.0 product distribution which has Key Manager feature installed as `wso2is_km-5.1.0` and copy it to `PUPPET_HOME/modules/wso2is_km/files` location (Note that if you use a different product version, the `-v` flag provided to the subsequent scripts have to be changed to match).
+  5. Copy the WSO2 Identity Server 5.1.0 product distribution to `PUPPET_HOME/modules/wso2is_km/files` location (Note that if you use a different product version, the `-v` flag provided to the subsequent scripts have to be changed to match).
   6. Set the environment variable `PUPPET_HOME` pointing to location of the puppet modules in local machine.
-  7. Navigate to `wso2is_km` directory in the Dockerfiles repository; `DOCKERFILES_HOME/wso2is_km`.
+  7. Navigate to `wso2is-km` directory in the Dockerfiles repository; `DOCKERFILES_HOME/wso2is-km`.
   8. Build the Dockerfile with the following command:

     **`./build.sh -v 5.1.0 -s kubernetes`**